lifeBalance/bookshelf-API/README/put_requests.md

 In this case the new part is where we replace the content of each of the fields in the found book, with the data included in the `PUT` request payload, accessible via `req.body`.
 We have used a `for in` loop to iterate over the properties included in the `req.body` object.

 ## A cURL script
-Let's try our brand new route with the following script:
+Let's try our brand new route with the following script.
+We've added the `verbose` option so cURL will give us back the response with a lot of useful info(headers, status codes, etc) when working with APIs:
 ```
 curl \
 --header "Content-type: application/json" \
 --request PUT \
 --data @put-book.json \
+--verbose \
 http://localhost:8000/api/books/56d2f7d3ee9a7a645de13893
 ```